KDE/cutehmi/extensions/CuteHMI/Modbus.3/README.md

 - [CuteHMI.Examples.Modbus.Requests.2](../Examples/Modbus/Requests.2/)

 The one to get started with is [CuteHMI.Examples.Modbus.Basic.2](../Examples/Modbus/Basic.2/).
 This example shows basic usage of QML components.
-Another simple example [CuteHMI.Examples.Modbus.ControllerItems.2](../Examples/Modbus/ControllerItems.2/) is provided to work with Qt Creator in "Design" mode.
 The other examples are provided to demonstrate more advanced features.

 ## Changes

 ### Version 3

-Register items do not have aliases to internal controller, instead they expose `controller` property.
+- Register items do not have aliases to internal controller, instead they expose `controller` property.

-Property `pollingTimer` has been replaced in cutehmi::modbus::AbstractClient by `pollingInterval` and `pollingTaskInterval` properties.
+- Property `pollingTimer` has been replaced in cutehmi::modbus::AbstractClient by `pollingInterval` and `pollingTaskInterval` properties.
+- Property `requestInterval` has been added to cutehmi::modbus::AbstractClient.
+- Names of protected signals have been changed in server and client classes from `requestReceived` to `requestAccepted`.